nitinprajapati/Deploy-NodeJS-Application/README.md

   sudo chmod 777 /var/nodejscode/Package (Giving read write permission if application needed)

 ### Configure NodejsDeploymenScript.sh sheel script
+  YourApplicationName: Change it to you application name Server'sUserName: Change it to your server user name Select your environment type: Select your environment(Commanly used Production & Development)
+  Port: Server port on which you want to run your nodejs server Application directory: Your application directory(/var/nodejscode/Package) App starting point: You starting script name(Bin/www)

 ### Install Nodejs as a service
   sudo cp /var/nodejscode/Package/NodejsDeploymenScript.sh /etc/init.d/NodeService  (Assuming downloaded file reside in the mentioned location) sudo chmod a+x /etc/init.d/NodeService